matomo-org/developer-documentation/docs/3.x/generated/PiwikTracker.md

 Forces the requests to be recorded for the specified Visitor ID.

-Note: it is recommended to use ->setUserId($userId); instead.

 Rather than letting Piwik attribute the user with a heuristic based on IP and other user fingeprinting attributes, force the action to be recorded for a particular visitor.

-If you use both setVisitorId and setUserId, setUserId will take precedence.
 If not set, the visitor ID will be fetched from the 1st party cookie, or will be set to a random UUID.

 #### Signature